behrica/opencpu-clj/doc/endpoints.md

 #Status of support for opencpu API methods

+The "supported = yes" in ths table means, that thre is a method t access the data "as-is" from that endpoint.

 ## The API Libraries
 endpoint | supported | description
 ----------|-----------|------------
 /ocpu/library/{pkgname}/ |	|R packages installed in one of the global libraries on the server.
 /ocpu/user/{username}/library/{pkgname}/||	R packages installed in the home library of Linux user {username}.
-/ocpu/tmp/{key}/||	Temporary sessions, which hold outputs from a function/script RPC.
+/ocpu/tmp/{key}/|yes|	Temporary sessions, which hold outputs from a function/script RPC.
 /ocpu/cran/{pkgname}/||	Interfaces to the R package {pkgname} that is current on CRAN.
 /ocpu/bioc/{pkgname}/||	Interfaces to the R package {pkgname} that is current on BioConductor.
 /ocpu/github/{gituser}/{pkgname}/||	Interfaces to R package {pkgname} in the master branch of the identically named repository from github user {gituser}.